augustovictor/software-architecture-specialization/README.md

 - Performance vs Backwards compatibility

 Context is important what choice of solution is right for the quality of the balance;

+#### Class Responsability Collaborator (CRC)
+To represent components, connections and responsabilities in the *Conceptual Design* phase we use CRC cards;

+CRC cards are used to Record, Organize and Refine the components in the conceptual design;

+CRC Structure:
+- Class name (Component name);
+- Responsabilities;
+- Collaborators: Other classes the class interacts with (connects to) to fulfill its responsabilities;